timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 <StepTwo />

-## 3. Set up schema and migrate relational data to new database
+## 3. Set up schema and migrate relational data to target database

 You would probably like to convert some of your large tables which contain time-series data into hypertables.
 This step consists of identifying those